Kavin1772/Portfolio/README.md

 **Hostel Representative (_Sept 2022 - May 2023_)**

 ## Education
-- B Tech, Electronics and Communication | Shiv Nadar University
+- Bachelors in Technology, Electronics and Communication Engineering | Shiv Nadar University
-- 12th | SBOA Junior College | 90.2%
-- 10th | SBOA Junior College | 82.2%
+- Masters in Science, Electrical and Computer Engineering | San Francisco State University

 ## Projects
 ### Design and Implementation of an IoT Health Monitoring Device.